cjoakim/evsecrets-js/README.md

 | files      | Display the filtered list of files that will be scanned per your evsecrets.json file    |
 | scan       | Scan the filtered files list in your codebase for the identified secrets                |

+The **scan** subcommand is the primary function.
+It will identify the files to be scanned, then scan them for your secrets.
+The other subcommands (i.e. - version, secrets, files) are informational.

 ## Use

 The **npx** program within Node.js can be used to execute this library,